Pliosaurus: Size

 P. funkei and P. kevani are the largest known species of the genus and are among the largest pliosaurs ever discovered in the world.
 Even before their fossils were formally described in the scientific literature, the media estimated their lengths as ranging from 13 to 15 m for the P. funkei specimens and from 12 to 16 m for the holotype of P. kevani.
 However, more serious estimates published from 2012 reduce these estimates by 10 to 13 m for a skull exceeding 2 m in length.
 In 2023, David Martill and colleagues described four posterior cervical vertebrae from a large specimen putatively assigned as Pliosaurus sp., discovered in the Kimmeridge Clay of Abingdon, Oxfordshire.
 Based on comparisons made with other pliosaurid genera, the authors gave a body length estimate of 9.8 to 14.4 m.
-However, in 2024, Ruizhe Jackevan Zhao reduced the size of these estimates.
-By comparing the specimens attributed to P. funkei and P. kevani, he concluded that the latter would not be significantly different in terms of measurements, giving rise to an estimate of the body length of 9.8 to 10.3 m for a body mass of approximately 12 t.
-Regarding the cervical vertebrae discovered in Abingdon, the author acknowledges that they come from a larger individual, but which would have measured between 10.7 and 11.8 m.
+In 2026, Ruizhe Jackevan Zhao compared the specimens attributed to P. cf. kevani and P. funkei, and concluded that both would not be significantly different in terms of measurements, with an estimated body length of 9.8 m and body mass of approximately 10.7–10.9 t.

 Few estimates have been given for other species.
 The immature status of the holotype specimen of P. brachydeirus suggests that it could have reached larger measurements as an adult.
 The temporary skeletal mount of the holotype of P. carpenteri suggests a size of about 8 m long for a skull reaching 1.8 m.
 The holotype skull of P. westburyensis is 1.7 m long, making it slightly smaller than P. carpenteri.
-In his 2024 publication, Zhao suggests that P. rossicus could have reached measurements similar to those of P. funkei and P. kevani.